benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
+- Continuing on we have task runners
-- Build files, run shell scripts, etc.
+  * Build files, run shell scripts, etc.
 - Grunt was the original & dominant
-  * Then because grunt files became so unmanageable
+  * Then because Grunt files became so unmanageable
 - Gulp approached it with streams in a functional way
+  * But still can have large Gulp files
 - But with "building fatigue" and the fact that webpack could do so much of this for us
 - NPM scripts have lately become the most popular
   * Essentially wrappers around command line calls